brentstewart/nextpertise/content/posts/220901_Obsidian3.md

 - [ ] Post article
 ```

-## Checklist Plugin
 Notice that I've tagged this list with _#todo_.
-That is necessitated by a plugin I use - __Checklist__.
-This also presents a chance to introduce the usage of plugins and tags.
-The tag will be used by the plugin to generate a consolidated list of open to-dos across all documents.
+I recommend adding the __Checklist__ plugin, and this also serves to introduce the usage of plugins.

 To configure plugins, select the gear button (bottom left).
 Plugins are grouped as "Core" - the ones included with the application and supported by the developer - and "community" - those that are created by third parties and made available to other Obsidian users.
 Checklist is a community plugin, so step one is to go to the Community Plugins page in options and Turn Off restricted mode.
 This will allow you to browse and install community plugins.